rabix/rabix/docs/workflows.md

 Likewise for nested lists of any depth (the structure is preserved on the output).

 Port nesting level is determined by checking the innermost lists first (against the JSON-Schema definition of the port).
- It will be possible to change this to outermost-first in the workflow description.
+ It will be possible to change this to outermost-first in the workflow description in the next iteration.

-In the case where multiple process ports receive nested data, Process will be executed for each combination.
+In the case where multiple process ports receive nested data, exception is raised.
  This will be changed to allow different strategies.